 Therefore, which Beach City is the best fit for you?

-Cocoa Beach is the ideal beach destination for families seeking a fun-filled vacation complete with spectacular family-friendly beaches, oceanfront lodging, distinctive dining, and the world-class surfing.
+Cocoa Beach is the ideal beach destination for families seeking a fun-filled vacation complete with spectacular family-friendly beaches, oceanfront lodging, distinctive dining, and world-class surfing.

 If you’re looking for more exciting beaches with a busy nightlife, chaotic party scenes, and an adrenaline-pumping NASCAR experience, Daytona Beach is the place to visit.